thunderbird/webext-docs/tabs.rst

       :name: [``favIconUrl``]
       :type: (string)

       The URL of the tab's favicon.
-This property is only present if the extension's manifest includes the ``"tabs"`` permission.
+This property is only present if the extension's manifest includes the :permission:`tabs` permission.
 It may also be an empty string if the tab is loading.

    .. api-member::